mattermost/docs/source/collaborate/archive-unarchive-channels.rst

 Unarchive a channel
 -------------------

-System admins and Team admins can restore archived channels be unarchiving them.
+System admins and Team admins can restore archived channels.
 When a channel is unarchived, channel membership and all its content is restored, unless messages and files have been deleted based on the :ref:`data retention policy <configure/compliance-configuration-settings:data retention policies>`.

 .. note::

-  - All users are added to the **Off-Topic** and **Town Square** channels automatically.
+  All users are added to the **Off-Topic** and **Town Square** channels automatically.
 Users can't `archive <#archive-a-channel>`__, unarchive, or :ref:`leave <collaborate/join-leave-channels:leave a channel>` these channels.

 .. tab:: Web/Desktop